Batting order

 Only the team captain can change the batting order.
 Most often, the plans are adjusted in the next match of the series or tournament.
 However, this is just an established practice.
 In fact, a specialist can shuffle partners every inning.
 There are cases when captains completely change the batting order after an unsuccessful inning.

 In cricket, the expression “nightwatchman” is popular.
 It means a player who is sent to the batsman position at the end of the game day.
 Usually, this role goes to a young player, not from among the main players.
-At this time, the leaders get the opportunity to take a breath and protect themselves from being eliminated before the next game day.
-The advantage of this tactic is also that it is easier for experienced players to start the game from scratch.
-By demonstrating good shots, they instill additional confidence in their teammates in their own abilities.
-However, there are examples when “nightwatchman” shows good results the next day.
+The idea is to shield the key batters until the next day.
+Interestingly, nightwatchmen occasionally outperform expectations and contribute significant runs.

 Batsmen who go first in the batting order should consider that they play with a new and hard ball, which has a noticeable seam.
 Thus, you need to be prepared for an unpleasant high bounce of the ball, a deviation to the side (especially in a strong wind).
 Such conditions are more suitable for the bowling side.
 As the quality of the ball deteriorates, the batting side has more chances to score points and defend wickets.
 With a good combination of circumstances in the middle of the innings, the batsman can stay in his zone for a long time.